 On your application, you will select the types of payments you would like to accept.
-If you have someone helping you submit your application, they will compile the submission along with a copy of a voided check, and securely send it to the applicable processors.
+If you have someone helping you submit your application, they will compile the submission along with a copy of a voided check, and send it to the applicable processors.
 Details about the various parties involved with your account are available in your application’s Terms and Conditions.

 The greater the amount you intend to transact, the more documentation the underwriter will want to see with your application.
 If your business is only looking to process a couple thousand dollars a month, you may only need to provide a voided check and marketing material (proving that you’re actively conducting business) to get started.

-8. You can use the same merchant account from your storefront as you use online:
+8. You can use the same merchant account from your storefront as you use online.

 This is beneficial for two reasons:

-- You may not have to go through another round of underwriting
+- You may not have to go through another round of underwriting.

-- Your electronic payment processing will be consolidated
+- Your electronic payment processing is consolidated.

-9. Processing fees and funding times may vary:
+9. Processing fees and funding times may vary.

 Depending on the type of payments you’re processing and through which methods, processing fees may vary.
 Your ACH/echeck processor may charge a flat transaction rate up to a certain amount, while your credit card processor may charge a flat rate plus an additional percentage fee.
-Credit card fees can also vary, depending on the card and payment method (card present vs. not present, etc).
-Be sure to study the Terms and Conditions on your application to fully understand the differences.
+Credit card fees can vary, depending on the card and payment method (card present vs. not present, etc).
+Be sure to study the Terms and Conditions on your application to understand the differences.

 Funding times are also dependent on payment type.
 ACH transactions may take 3-5 business days to fund, while credit card payments can land in your account as soon as 48 hours after your transaction.

-10. PCI Compliance should be on your radar:
+10. PCI Compliance should be on your radar.

 Prior to 2008, PCI DSS Compliance was considered a “best practice” for businesses with merchant accounts.
 Today, whether people realize it or not, it’s a requirement.
-So what is it?
+So what is PCI DSS Compliance?
 The PCI Data Security Standard (DDS) is a set of rules and regulations established by the credit card companies to ensure merchants are securely processing their customers’ payments.
 While you are not required to achieve PCI Compliance prior to opening a merchant account, you will need to soon after, so it’s a good idea to start thinking about it now.